Overall Score 5.7 Represents average audio ecosystem compatibility score.

 making them have a larger driver unit than that of Jabra Elite 5 by 5mm

-Jabra Elite 5's highest frequency is at 20000Hz, high-frequency response tells how well an audio component produces high human frequencies and if it changes to the signal on its way through.
+Jabra Elite 5's highest frequency is at 20,000Hz, high-frequency response tells how well a particular audio device makes high human frequencies and if it makes any adjustments to the signal on its way through.

-JBL Live Free 2's highest frequency is at 20000Hz, this implies that
+JBL Live Free 2's highest frequency is at 20,000Hz, this means that

-SPL, is the pressure level of sound, measured in decibels, dB, JBL Live Free 2's measurement is 102dB/mW.
+The sound pressure level, is the level of pressure of sound, in decibels, dB, JBL Live Free 2's measurement is 102dB/mW.
 Devices with a higher sound pressure level are generally louder when supplied with any given audio source.

-The Jabra Elite 5's battery life is 9 hours, these last longer than 5 hours of listening which is considered average before recharge.
-A device's battery life is commonly given by the manufacturer, and with more battery hours, you get to use it for longer and have to charge the device less often.
+Jabra Elite 5's battery life is 9 hours, these last longer than 5 hours of listening which is considered average for a single charge.
+A device's battery life is usually given by the manufacturer, and with more battery hours, you get to use it for longer and have to charge the device less often.

 JBL Live Free 2's battery life is